Nebraskinator/StreetFighter2AI/README.md

 Examples
 ======

 Below are examples of gameplay after 6 days of training on a gaming PC.
-This AI was trained on the random overworld levels shown below.
+This AI was trained on random overworld levels.

 ![](1-1.gif) ![](2-1.gif) ![](3-1.gif) ![](3-2.gif) ![](4-1.gif) ![](5-1.gif) ![](5-2.gif) ![](6-1.gif) ![](7-1.gif) ![](8-3.gif)